 may actually be the largest species of Dolomedes

 .
-This rumor is corroborated by the size measurements given in Bishop's original description (females attain 30mm in body length).
+See the measurements given in Bishop's original description (females attain 30mm in body length) and in Carico 1973.
 The next largest is D. tenebrosus

 , the adult females reaching up to 26mm in body length.